SORTEE/ecoevorxiv/docs/02_FAQ.md

 ## How can I submit a manuscript in EcoEvoRxiv? {-}
 For step-by-step guidance on submitting a preprint, please watch our [tutorial video](https://www.youtube.com/watch?v=CUSbYNNrXuU).

+## My preprint is now accepted in a peer-reviewed journal.
+How can I connect the published DOI to my preprint on EcoEvoRxiv? {-}
+If your preprint has now been through peer review and been allocated a publication DOI you can easily update your preprint on *EcoEvoRxiv* to display the publication DOI.

+To do this, log in to your *EcoEvoRxiv* submission page and head to your "Dashboard".
+Click on the preprint of interest and click "Update Preprint" on the right side of the screen under your metrics.
+You will have three choices: 1) "New Version", 2) "Correction" or 3) "Metadata Correction".
+Any of these options will work, but if it's just updating a DOI we suggest choosing option 3.
+On the first page you will be able to update meta-data.
+You will now see a "Published Article DOI" box.
+Insert your DOI in this box and clock "Submit Update".
+Your preprint will now be updated with the DOI of your published article which will be displayed on the preprint page above the article once an Editor approves the update.